jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    of ``arm_gicv3_distif_pre_save`` and ``arm_gicv3_distif_post_restore``
    functions.
 This is required for FVP platform which need to simulate GIC save and restore during SYSTEM_SUSPEND without powering down GIC.
 Default is 0.

+-  ``GIC_VERSION``: Selects GICv4 when set to 4, otherwise defaults to 3 for
+   GICv3 driver.

 Debugging options
 -----------------